 In the presence of AMP the activity of AMPK is increased approximately 5-fold.
 However, more importantly is the role of AMP in regulating the level of phosphorylation of AMPK.
 An increased AMP to ATP ratio leads to a conformational change in the γ-subunit leading to increased phosphorylation and decreased dephosphorylation of AMPK.
 The phosphorylation of AMPK results in activation by at least 100-fold.
 AMPK is phosphorylated by at least three different upstream AMPK kinases (AMPKKs).
 Phosphorylation of AMPK occurs in the α subunit at threonine 172 (T172) which lies in the activation loop.
 One kinase activator of AMPK is Ca2+-calmodulin-dependent kinase kinase β (CaMKKβ) which phosphorylates and activates AMPK in response to increased calcium.
 The distribution of CaMKKβ expression is primarily in the brain with detectable levels also found in the testes, thymus, and T cells.
 As described for the Ca2+-mediated regulation of glycogen metabolism, increased release of intracellular stores of Ca2+ create a subsequent demand for ATP.
 Activation of AMPK in response to Ca fluxes provides a mechanism for cells to anticipate the increased demand for ATP.

-Evidence has also demonstrated that the serine-threonine kinase, LKB1 (also called serine-threonine kinase 11, STK11) which is encoded by the Peutz-Jeghers syndrome tumor suppressor gene, is required for activation of AMPK in response to stress.
-The active LKB1 kinase is actually a complex of three proteins: LKB1, Ste20-related adaptor (STRAD) and mouse protein 25 (MO25).
-Thus, the enzyme complex is often referred to as LKB1-STRAD-MO25.
+Evidence has also demonstrated that the serine-threonine kinase, LKB1 (liver kinase B1) is required for activation of AMPK in response to stress.
+LKB1 is also known as serine-threonine kinase 11 (STK11) the Peutz-Jeghers syndrome (PJS) tumor suppressor.
+The gene encoding LKB1/STK11/PJS is identified as the STK11 gene.
+The active LKB1 kinase is actually a complex of three proteins: LKB1, Ste20-related kinase adaptor alpha (STRADA) and calcium-binding protein 39 (CAB39; also known as mouse protein 25, MO25).
+Thus, the enzyme complex is some times referred to as LKB1-STRAD-MO25.
 Phosphorylation of AMPK by LKB1 also occurs on T172.
 Unlike the limited distribution of CaMKKβ, LKB1 is widely expressed, thus making it the primary AMPK-regulating kinase.
 Loss of LKB1 activity in adult mouse liver leads to near complete loss of AMPK activity and is associated with hyperglycemia.
 The hyperglycemia is, in part, due to an increase in the transcription of gluconeogenic genes.
 Of particular significance is the increased expression of the peroxisome proliferator-activated receptor-γ (PPAR-γ) coactivator 1α (PGC-1α) which drives gluconeogenesis.
 Reduction in PGC-1α activity results in normalized blood glucose levels in LKB1-deficient mice.

-The third AMPK phosphorylating kinase is transforming growth factor-β-activated kinase 1 (TAK1).
+The third AMPK phosphorylating kinase is transforming growth factor-β (TGFβ)-activated kinase 1 (TAK1).
 However, the normal physiological conditions under which TAK1 phosphorylates AMPK are currently unclear.

 As the name implies, AMPK is also regulated by AMP.
-The effects of AMP are two-fold: a direct allosteric activation and making AMPK a poorer substrate for dephosphorylation.
+The effects of AMP are two-fold.
+One effect is a direct allosteric activation and the other effect is in making AMPK a poorer substrate for dephosphorylation.
 Because AMP affects both the rate of AMPK phoshorylation in the positive direction and dephosphorylation in the negative direction, the cascade is ultrasensitive.
 This means that a very small rise in AMP levels can induce a dramatic increase in the activity of AMPK.
 The activity of adenylate kinase, catalyzing the reaction shown below, ensures that AMPK is highly sensitive to small changes in the intracellular [ATP]/[ADP] ratio.

 Negative allosteric regulation of AMPK also occurs and this effect is exerted by phosphocreatine.
 As indicated above, the β subunits of AMPK have a glycogen-binding domain, GBD.
-In muscle, a high glycogen content represses AMPK activity and this is likely the result of interaction between the GBD and glycogen, although this has not been shown directly.
-As suggested above, the GBD of AMPK allows association of the enzyme with the regulation of glycogen metabolism by placing AMPK in close proximity to one of its substrates glycogen synthase.
+In muscle, a high glycogen content represses AMPK activity and this is likely the result of interaction between the GBD of the β-subunit and glycogen, although this has not been shown directly.
+As suggested above, the GBD of the β-subunit of AMPK allows association of the enzyme with the regulation of glycogen metabolism by placing AMPK in close proximity to one of its substrates glycogen synthase.

 The signaling cascades initiated by the activation of AMPK exert effects on glucose and lipid metabolism, gene expression and protein synthesis.
 These effects are most important for regulating metabolic events in the liver, skeletal muscle, heart, adipose tissue, and pancreas.

 Demonstration of the central role of AMPK in the regulation of metabolism in response to events such as nutrient- or exercise-induced stress.
 Several of the known physiologic targets for AMPK are included as well as several pathways whose flux is affected by AMPK activation.
-Arrows indicate positive effects of AMPK, whereas, T-lines indicate inhibitory effects.
+Arrows indicate positive effects of AMPK, whereas, T-lines indicate the resultant inhibitory effects of AMPK action.
 See text for definition of enzyme abbreviations.